What is Key Club?

 At district conventions, which happen each spring, Key Club members elect new student leaders, learn about new service projects, meet other Key Club members, and attend interactive workshops.
 Each district convention is held annually and

 How much are member dues?

-Key Club International’s annual dues are $6.50.
-In addition, each district charges a varying amount for annual dues.
-Find out what your district dues are by contracting a board member in that District, but some clubs adjust the value to suit their own club.
+Key Club International’s annual dues are $7.00.
+In addition, each district charges a varying amount for annual dues; the Rocky Mountain District dues are $7.00.
+Additionally each club may charge dues, as determined by the club.

 How can I find a Key Club?

 Ask around to see if your school already has a Key Club.
 You also can check out Key Club district and division websites.
 Many clubs have pages on Facebook.
 Or, you can call Member Services at 800-KIWANIS, ext.
 411 or 317-875-8755. ext.
 411.